 For further details please visit the GNSO Improvements Home Page.

-ANNEX D - Working Group Charter
+ANNEX E - Working Group Charter

 I. TEAM CHARTER/GOALS:

 The GNSO Council’s responsibility in recommending substantive policies relating to generic top-level domains is a critical part of ICANN’s function.
 The mechanism by which the GNSO makes such recommendations to the ICANN Board of Directors is through the GNSO Policy Development Process (PDP) set forth in the ICANN Bylaws.
 The PDP Work Team is responsible for developing a new policy development process that incorporates a working group approach and makes it more effective and responsive to ICANN’s policy development needs.
 The primary tasks are to develop: